Spherical varieties and non-ordinary families of cohomology classes: Complexes of Banach modules

-where $Q$ is a polynomial and $S$ is Fredholm, such that \begin{enumerate} \item Every slope of $Q$ is $\leq h$ \item $S$ has slope $> h$ \item $p^{h}$ is in the interval of convergence of $S$. \end{enumerate} Such a factorisation is unique if it exists. \end{definition} \begin{definition} Let $M$ be an $R$-module equipped with an $R$-linear endomorphism $u$.
+where $Q$ is a polynomial and $S$ satisfies $S(0) = 1$ (is \textit{Fredholm} in the language of \cite{Ashsteve}), such that \begin{enumerate} \item Every slope of $Q$ is $\leq h$ \item $S$ has slope $> h$ \item $p^{h}$ is in the interval of convergence of $S$. \end{enumerate} Such a factorisation is unique if it exists.
+For a polynomial $P(t) \in R[t]$ define $P^{*}(t) = t^{\mathrm{deg}(P)}P(1/t)$. \end{definition} \begin{definition} Let $M$ be an $R$-module equipped with an $R$-linear endomorphism $u$.
 For $h \in \mathbb{Q}$ we say that $M$ has a \textit{$\leq h$-slope decomposition} if it decomposes as a direct sum

-such that \begin{itemize} \item Both summands are $u$-stable. \item $M^{u \leq h}$ is finitely generated over $A$. \item For every $m \in M^{u \leq h}$ there is a polynomial $Q \in R[t]$ of slope $\leq h$ with $Q^{*}(0)$ a multiplicative unit, such that $Q^{*}(u)m = 0$. \item For any polynomial $Q \in R[t]$ of slope $\leq h$ with $Q^{*}(0)$ a multiplicative unit, the map
+such that \begin{itemize} \item Both summands are $u$-stable. \item $M^{u \leq h}$ is finitely generated over $R$. \item For every $m \in M^{u \leq h}$ there is a polynomial $Q \in R[t]$ of slope $\leq h$ with $Q^{*}(0)$ a multiplicative unit, such that $Q^{*}(u)m = 0$. \item For any polynomial $Q \in R[t]$ of slope $\leq h$ with $Q^{*}(0)$ a multiplicative unit, the map